michaelforney/cproc/doc/software.md

 On musl systems, you must define `long double` to match `double` (as below) to avoid errors in unused `static inline` functions in musl's `math.h`.
-Note: this is a hack and won't be ABI-incompatible with musl;
+Note: this is a hack and won't be ABI-compatible with musl;
 things will break if any functions with `long double` get called.

 ```diff